One great cookbook: Niloufer Ichaporia King’s ‘My Bombay Kitchen’

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

 This meant, for King’s family, establishing themselves in Bombay, merging their Persian cooking with Indian influences.
-The resulting cooking featured an “immense range of tastes and techniques,” King writes in “My Bombay Kitchen,” a real “magpie cuisine.”
+The resulting cooking featured an “immense range of tastes and techniques,” King said in “My Bombay Kitchen,” a real “magpie cuisine.”

 Innovation in the kitchen

 “My Bombay Kitchen” compiles recipes that flaunt that same fresh, innovative cooking style.
-King’s Parsiburgers are a breezy take on kebabs, with your choice of ground meat seasoned with chopped yellow or green onions, ginger, fresh green chiles and cilantro and mint.
+King’s Parsiburgers are a breezy take on kebabs, with your choice of ground meat seasoned with chopped yellow or green onions, ginger, fresh green chiles, cilantro and mint.
 You shape them into patties, sizzle them in a skillet and serve them however you like.
 This is how King cooks: the spirit of Persia and the Indian subcontinent on the wings of California’s freewheeling individuality.

 A free daily email with the biggest news stories of the day – and the best features from TheWeek.com